diridari/CPP-Argument-Parser/README.md

 # CPP Argument Parser [![Build Status](https://travis-ci.org/diridari/CPP-Argument-Parser.svg?branch=master)](https://travis-ci.org/diridari/CPP-Argument-Parser)
-## Goal
-This library shall help you the receive program arguments in C++.

-It is possible to define call back function that gets invoked if the corresponding arguments get parsed.

-For each argument it is possible to define a short version, a long version a help message.
-Additional it is possible to mark one argument as required, an pre-defined set of additional parameters, the number of expected parameter’s per argument e.g one additional parather for open, the filepath: `-o <file>`.

-Each argument is separated by an space or is can be joined by <”>

-If one argument needs e.g. a parameter like -p <portNumber> your callback function has access to further arguments.
+Easy to use C++ argument parsing library.
+It intends to be easy to use and gain a good user experience by generating help messages, bash auto completion and by providing a simple to use api.
+For each argument it is possible to register an callback function or an lambda expressions, which gets invoked in case of that the corresponding argument gets parsed to your application.

 ## Features
-* os support : Linux, Windows, MacOs(not tested)
+* Support OS: Linux, Windows, MacOs(not tested)
 * Easy argument registration
 * Help message generator
 * Linux Bash auto completion